boazbk/crypto/lec_12_lattices.md

 * _Decryption:_ To decrypt a ciphertext $(a,\sigma)$, output $0$ iff $\iprod{a,x}=\sigma$.

 > # { .pause }
-Please stop here and make sure that you see why this description corresponds to the previous one; as usual all calculations are done modulo $q$.
+Please stop here and make sure that you see why this is a valid encryption, and this description corresponds to the previous one; as usual all calculations are done modulo $q$.

 ## Security in the real world.